flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - archival program
                 - #jm is google indexing the fediverse?
                 - mostly yes, but maybe not very highly ranked currently
+    - [[mathew lowry]] let's talk more about the mapping project next week 2h earlier than this call?
     - [[flancian]]
         - [[knowledge commons]]
             - attended [[synthesis infrastructures workshop]] last Sunday (thanks [[metasj]] in absentia!)
+                - https://synthesis-infrastructures.wiki/ has a lot of interesting + relevant content
             - [[agora]]
                 - two main focuses over the next month or so:
                     - [[agor.ai]] bring up more agoras finally (containerized)